-- Information contained in applications;

-- b. reports of medical examinations;

-- c. income and wage information;

-- d. citizenship information;

 - e. correspondence;

-- other information concerning any person from whom, or about whom, information is obtained by the County Department;
+- f. other information concerning any person from whom, or about whom, information is obtained by the County Department;

-- records of the State Department or County Department and/or evaluations of the above information.
+- g. records of the State Department or County Department and/or evaluations of the above information.

 - 5. Disclosure of Confidential Information

-a.
+- a.
 Access to County Department Records

-i.)
+- i.)
 No Access Outside County Department